-A living trust is a powerful estate planning tool for asset protection, avoiding probate and protecting your family.
+A living trust is a powerful estate planning tool for preserving assets, maintaining privacy, avoiding probate and protecting your family.
 Washington estate planning attorney Jennifer Rydberg can help you determine if a living trust is appropriate for your situation.

 Jennifer Rydberg has been handling estate planning matters for clients in Kent, Seattle and King County since 1978.
 Call 425-235-5535 to contact Jennifer about your estate planning needs.

 What is a Living Trust?

-"Living trust" is a general term referring to any trust drawn up during the person's lifetime.
-A living trust allows you to retain control over your assets while you are alive, but avoids the costly guardianship proceedings if you become incapacitated and probate proceedings after your death.
-It is also known as a family trust because it protects assets for heirs; or a revocable trust because it can be revoked by the creators of the trust at any time while they are competent and can be altered to reflect new circumstances.
+"Living trust" is a general term referring to any trust drawn up during a person's lifetime.
+A living trust allows you to retain control over your assets while you are alive, but avoids costly guardianship proceedings if you become incapacitated and probate proceedings after your death.
+It is also known as a family trust because it protects assets for heirs, or a revocable trust because it can be revoked by its creator at any time while he or she is competent and can be altered to reflect new circumstances.

 You, the trust creator, are named as trustee, and can still draw upon, sell or manage your trust assets however you wish.
-A successor trustee (e.g., a family member, friend or professional) is named to control the trust assets after death or incapacity.
-Upon death, your legal will "pours over" your non-trust assets into the living trust, to be distributed or managed as you direct.
+A successor trustee (e.g., a family member, friend or professional) is named to control the trust assets after your death or incapacity.
+Upon death, your legal will "pours over" your nontrust assets into the living trust, to be distributed or managed as you direct.

-Assets in trust do not have go through the cumbersome and expensive guardianship and probate court proceedings.
+Assets in trust do not have go through cumbersome and expensive guardianship and probate court proceedings.
 While court proceedings are open to the public, the contents of a living trust are not.
 They pass directly to the intended heirs without need for a court proceeding and remain private.

 Do I Need a Living Trust?